bowo-prasetyo/forkbuild/docs/Architecture.md

 user currently doing while building it?" — the second question's answer should never leak into the first's.

+Publication vs Document Boundary

+A Publication describes that something was published; a World describes what exists.
+This distinction is critical for discovery architecture:

+- Repository View and Author View operate almost entirely on Publication metadata (title, author, publishedAt, parentDocumentId).
+- World View must load the actual Document/World to render geometry.

+DiscoveryProvider returns Publications.
+Only when the user enters World View does LoadPublicationDocumentUseCase fetch the full Document by documentId.
+This keeps discovery indexing lightweight (metadata only) while ensuring spatial exploration has access to every brick and building.
+It also means a Publication can exist even if its underlying Document is temporarily unavailable — the metadata is enough for Repository and Author Views to remain useful.

 Dependency direction

-ui -> application -> core
-application -> renderer
-application -> storage / publisher / identity / serializer / discovery
-renderer -> core (reads domain events and data; never the reverse)
+ui -&gt; application -&gt; core application -&gt; renderer application -&gt; storage / publisher / identity / serializer / discovery renderer -&gt; core (reads domain events and data; never the reverse)

 core never depends on anything above it. renderer never owns data, only visualizes what it's given, and now only reacts to events rather than